cisagov/LME/scripts/README.md

     sudo ./export_1x.sh
     ```
 1. Either export the dashboards or use the existing ones
+    - If you don't have custom dashboards, you can use the path to the existing ones in the following steps
+        ```bash
+        /opt/lme/Chapter 4 Files/dashboards/
+        ```
-    - If you have custom dashboards, you will need to export them:
+    - If you have custom dashboards, you will need to export them and use that path:
         ```bash
         # Export all of the dashboards, it is the last option
         cd ~/LME/scripts/upgrade/